JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-text-editor/arrow-and-key-mapping/index.md

 ---

-== The Problem with Arrow Up, Arrow Down and Friends
+## Arrow Key Handling

--
+* What actually happens when you press Arrow Up/Down/Left/Right

-== How to Map 3 or 4 Keys to 1
+* How to handle complex keypress sequences in the application
--
+* How to map three or four key presses to one